 New EUMETCast Africa Service

-The EUMETCast Africa Service will move from EUTELSAT 5 West to EUTELSAT 8 West.
-Parallel Broadcasts will run from May 2018 until July 2018.
+The EUMETCast Africa Service has moved from EUTELSAT 5 West to EUTELSAT 8 West.

-The new service will be based on DVB-S2 to take advantage of the better spectral efficiency of the broadcast.
+The old satellite was approaching its end of life, the follow-on service is provided from EUTELSAT 8 West.
+The service commenced in May 2018 and is based on DVB-S2 to take advantage of the better spectral efficiency of the broadcast.

 Since 1 May 2018 EUTELSAT 8W has been used for the new EUMETCast Africa Service.
 The following table shows the final downlink parameters.

 |Down Link Frequency||3848.2525 MHz|